gsuuon/model.nvim/README.md

 </details>

-- `:LlmDelete` — Delete the response under the cursor.
+- `:Mdelete` — Delete the response under the cursor.
 If `prompt.mode == 'replace'` then replace with the original text.

 <details>
 <summary>